luchang59/leetcode/README.md

 # leetcode
-this project is for my leetcode excerise
+this project is for my leetcode exercises